 JOIN AN UNDERGROUND MINE TOUR

-One of the best ways to get a closeup of the mining history of the town is by joining the underground mine tour at the Goodenough Mine.
+One of the best ways to get a close-up of the mining history of the town is by joining the underground mine tour at the Goodenough Mine.

 The Goodenough Mine was one of the major silver-producing mines that started in 1879.
-For many decades, the mine was one of the top producers of silver leading to the boom of Tombstone.
+For many decades, the mine was one of the top producers of silver, leading to the boom of Tombstone.

 The Good Enough Mine was claimed in 1878 by Ed Schiefflin, the founder of Tombstone.